drNymbus/ync/ync-api/ync-shop-api/README.md

 - **DELETE `/store/item?id=<item_id>`**: Removes an item from the table then returns the status of the query: 200 if successful, 500 otherwise.

 - **DELETE `/store/order?id=<item_id>`**: Removes a command from the table then returns the status of the query: 200 if successful, 500 otherwise.

-Each action requires the user to be authenticated via a signed cookie.
-The system generates and updates these cookies as needed (through the 'connect' route under the method GET) to track session and cart information securely.

 In case a request cannot be completed or fails the response will update the status accordingly to the error type and contain an error message under a json format: